curl/curl/docs/cmdline-opts/form.md

     curl -F "story=<hugefile.txt" https://example.com/

-You can also tell curl what Content-Type to use by using 'type=', in a manner similar to:
+You can also instruct curl what Content-Type to use by using `type=`, in a manner similar to:

     curl -F "web=@index.html;type=text/html" example.com